Jahid1104/Jahid1104/README.md

 🌱 Greetings,
-I'm Md.
-Jahid Hasan Jone, a graduate student of the Department of Genetics and Plant Breeding at Bangladesh Agricultural University.
 My academic journey is centred around harnessing the power of data analysis and visualization using R programming.

 🎓 Educational Background:
 I'm currently pursuing my graduate studies, and my passion lies in exploring the intricate world of genetics and plant breeding.
 My academic pursuits have sharpened my skills in the art of unravelling biological mysteries through data-driven insights.